ankitsultana/dotfiles/README.md

 ###Step 3: Clone this repo

-  Just clone this repo in your **home directory** (Note we are going to use recursive since the repo contains submodules).
+  Just clone this repo in your **Home Directory** (Note we are going to use recursive since the repo contains submodules).
 Open up terminal and type:

   ```
   git clone --recursive https://github.com/bk2dcradle/Dotfiles.git